-The controls in this Part of the DCP apply to land in the City of Botany Bay where freight transport facilities are permissible.
-Freight transport facilities are permitted with the consent of Council in the IN1 - General Industrial Zone under the Botany Bay Local Environmental Plan 2013.
+The controls in this Part of the DCP apply to land to which this DCP applies where freight transport facilities are permissible.
+Freight transport facilities are permitted with the consent of Council in the IN1 - General Industrial Zone under the Bayside Local Environmental Plan 2021.